 Comoros Country Report

-In August 2018, eight "terrorist" suspects were arrested for allegedly planning a coup, and three armed men were killed in a short-lived attempted insurrection on 28 March 2019.
-Although the government may call participants in such events "terrorists", they do not belong to organised non-state armed groups.
-Approximately 170 passports supplied by a Belgian company were cancelled in January 2018, with the government stating they had been improperly issued to foreigners, mainly Iranian-born.
-It is not clear whether there were any links to terrorist activities or rather the avoidance of sanctions and travel restrictions.
+In May 2020, the government claimed it had foiled a “terrorist” plot to place a bomb on an inter-island aircraft used by the president.
+It warned that had the plan succeeded, Comoros would have been “transformed into Rwanda bis”.
+Allegedly, the operation’s backers were based in Mayotte, France, and Madagascar.
+In August 2018, eight “terrorist” suspects were arrested for allegedly planning a coup, and three armed men were killed in a short-lived attempted insurrection in March 2019.
+Although the government refers to suspects as "terrorists", they do not belong to organised non-state armed groups.
 Despite the islands' strongly Muslim identity, there is little sign of the Islamic State gaining a foothold.

 No vaccinations are required to enter the country.